 Measures Registry and finds more than 100 matches.
-Within that search, they find reference to the TACOS study21 that was an intervention attempting to positively affect change in the foods offered on à la carte lines in 24 secondary schools.
+Within that search, they find reference to the TACOS study that was an intervention attempting to positively affect change in the foods offered on à la carte lines in 24 secondary schools.
 The dependent variable in the TACOS study was the use of sales data using cash register information.
 This study design and primary outcome matched the team's objectives well so they chose to use the protocol from the TACOS study to collect data for the primary outcome.

-TACOs used a comprehensive inventory to document all of the foods available in the à la carte line.49 Trained study staff went into the 24 schools before randomization and documented each à la carte item available.
+TACOs used a comprehensive inventory to document all of the foods available in the à la carte line.
+Trained study staff went into the 24 schools before randomization and documented each à la carte item available.
 Information collected on all foods available for sale in à la carte areas included brand name, package size, serving size, and grams of fat per serving.
 Teams of two or three TACOS staff members met with kitchen managers at each school to review and verify the à la carte food list.
 However, TACOS staff made return visits to the school and also follow-up telephone calls to food service staff and food manufacturer representatives to gather details about foods offered and their nutritional information.
 The list of individual food products was grouped into 24 categories (such as chips and crackers, candy/candy bars, pizza, and fruits and vegetables) based on foods similar in nutrients of interest or foods that composed a large share of à la carte sales.
 The foods available were entered into a nutrition software package (Nutrition Data System) that provided details on macro and micro nutrient content of the foods.
-The researchers considered this option, liking the detail available on both the foods and nutrients available in the school à la carte lines.
-However, they are concerned that they do not have the staff, time or other resources to collect the data at the schools or to do the required data entry, cleaning, and analysis.
+The researchers document what is available on the à la carte line.
+They can: (1) ask the cook manager for purchase orders from vendors; (2) ask the cook manager to list all of the à la carte items available; (3) have team members document all of the items available on à la carte using an inventory; or 4) have team members document what is available using a checklist of types of foods.